PermissionData/python-slack-zabbix/CONTRIBUTING.md

 - All regressions need to pass before your pull can be accepted

 ## License
-By contributing to axosoft-python you agree that your contributions will be licensed under its MIT license.
+By contributing to slack-zabbix you agree that your contributions will be licensed under its MIT license.